How to Encourage Your Kids to Save Money?

 According to Golden, you can also encourage your kids to save by rewarding them for saving, and it can be traditional, modern, or a combination of both methods.
 For example, you can reward your kid for saving by giving them extra cash, granting their wishlist, or buying the stuff they’ve been waiting for.
 Aside from that, digital currency apps like RoosterMoney also give a default interest rate of 9% based on the money they saved.

 Your kids will be surprised to see how much their money can grow, thus, encouraging them to save further.
 Moreover, make sure to tell your kids how they won’t get those big interest rates on their money if they deposit it in the banks.
 At least your children will have something to look forward to.
 You can set the notification in your FamZoo app to notify your kids whenever they get their returns.

 According to Golden, you should also teach your children how to be responsible when they have debts.
 As much as possible, do not pay their debts (unless necessary) and practice the habit of asking for payments (and vice versa).

 This will help your children realize the importance of money and how debts should be paid.
 Debts are financial burdens we need to repay, after all.
-This will also help your children pause for a while and think twice before availing of a debt.
+This will also help them pause for a while and think twice before incurring debt.
 Golden adds being a responsible debtor also helps children minimize impulsive buying as they realign their financial goals and priorities.
 It will also help them identify their needs and wants.

 Tackling Isolation When You Can’t Go Outside